The Expo area of Hopin is the exhibitor hall of digital vendor booths at your event. For organisers, an Expo area is a huge asset to your event.

 Publishing Slides to the web is easy with File > Publish to the web menu on the Slides page.

-Note: Once published, be sure to copy the link that's inside the popup window (not in the Browser address bar at the top of the page)
+Note: Once published, be sure to copy the link that's inside the popup window (not in the Browser address bar at the top of the page).
+If the presentation is set-up on the Slides to auto-advance, it will not translate through in the booth.

 - Website link.
 The link that will bring to the vendor’s website in case the Button action is set to Link to website.